Attorney General stops in Kansas to meet with law enforcement

 WICHITA, Kan.
-(KSNW) – As the impeachment inquiry into President Donald Trump heats up on Capitol Hill, the U.S. Attorney General stepped away from D.C.
+(KSNW) – As the impeachment inquiry into President Donald Trump heats up on Capitol Hill, U.S. Attorney General William Barr stepped away from D.C.

 But not everyone was ready to welcome the AG, whose visit comes just days after impeachment talk on Capitol Hill.